romainlafarguette/cb-liquidity-forecasting-paper/README.md

-# cb-liquidity-forecasting-paper
+# IMF Working Paper on Forecasting Central Bank Liquidity
-The IMF working paper on central bank liquidity forecasting with Anastasios Panagiotelis
+The IMF working paper on central bank liquidity forecasting with Anastasios Panagiotelis (University of Sydney)